 8. Don’t ask me for more that you need to ship my order.

-Asking me for my mother’s maiden name or my favorite pet should work only for safe passage through the doors of the Forgot-My-Password vault.
-It is also common sense to give me the option with one click to pin point that my billing address is the same as the shipping one.
+Asking me for my mother’s maiden name or my favourite pet should work only for safe passage through the doors of the Forgot-My-Password vault.
+It is also common sense to give me the option with one click to pinpoint that my billing address is the same as the shipping one.

 9. Don’t refresh the page with my halfway–filled form or shopping cart while I am getting my coffee.

 There is this thing in Marketing called “Delayed conversion”… If you follow that same logic, you won’t get in the way of me taking a dose of my poison and… generate sales for you.